jorgesanabria/DBAL/README.md

 These example domains are merely illustrative—developers are free to decide where and how to apply the library.

 DBAL integrates easily with minimal frameworks like Slim and Lumen or even plain PHP scripts.
-Additional examples, including a microblogging tutorial, can be found in the [docs](docs/) folder.
+Additional examples, including a microblogging tutorial, can be found in [docs/README.md](docs/README.md).
 For database specific notes see [`docs/engines.md`](docs/engines.md).

 ## Bookstore example